We stand with Ukraine to help keep people safe. Join us

 What is spyware on Android devices

-Spyware is a type of malicious software that secretly collects data from your Android devices without consent.
-Spyware can track locations, record calls, intercept messages, and access your camera and microphone.
+Spyware is a type of malware that collects data from your Android devices without consent.
+It might track locations, record calls, intercept messages, and access your camera and microphone.

 Unfortunately, spyware and surveillance software are becoming more common.
 According to TechCrunch, a hack of mSpy (one of the most popular spyware apps) exposed millions of unique customers.